harrycresswell/harry/content/now/25-02-05/index.md

 ## Work is the right amount of busy

 I’m juggling a couple of different client projects right now.
 An identity and website redesign for a millwork company, who make bespoke kitchens in Virginia.
-Along with a Hugo project for another client that involves generating location-based landing pages from Google Sheets data.
-I’m drafting a post that explains how this stuff works.
+Along with a Hugo project for another client, that involves generating location-based landing pages from Google Sheets data.
+I’m also drafting a post that explains how this stuff works.

 I just launched a new site for Rebekka’s agency [Studio Mailo](https://studiomailo.com/) and I’m still plugging away with my own projects: [Practical Hugo](https://practicalhugo.com/) and [cu css](https://cu.harrycresswell.com/).